 What Is a Deductible?

-Your deductible is the money you pay out of pocket before your cheap San Diego auto insurance company pays toward a claim for damage or loss.
-For instance, if your deductible is $300 and repairs after an accident are $800, you will pay the first $300 and the insurance company will pay the remaining $500.
+Your deductible is the money you pay out of pocket before your cheap San Diego auto insurance agency pays toward a claim for damage or loss.
+For instance, if your deductible is $300 and repairs after an accident are $800, you will pay the first $300 and the insurance agency will pay the remaining $500.
 Deductibles do not apply to liability auto insurance, which pays for damages incurred by another driver if you cause an accident.

 What Are Collision and Comprehensive Deductibles?